szaghi/MaTiSSe/examples/getting-started/getting_started.md

 ## MaTiSSe.py Universe

 ### MaTiSSe.py Universe (again)
-I known, you have just seen the universe of MaTiSSe.py, this just a recall...
+I known, you have just seen the universe of MaTiSSe.py, this is just a recall...
 The customizable theme elements are:

 * **presentation** with its own options, having:
     + one **canvas** with its own options over wich the slides are rendered: